Set up API access contracts for your app and manage API access requests.

 - In the Add column, choose the app version you would like API access for.
 If you have multiple versions, make sure you choose the right version.
 Click Next.

-- At the Endpoint page, choose the environment for which you're requesting access, and then click Next.
+- At the Endpoint page, choose the implementation you want access to, Sandbox or Live, and then click Next.

 - Conditional: if policies are defined for the API you will see a list, and can choose one or more policies for your API access contract.
 Click Next.